 In early December, the Saint Carlos National Theatre Choir (Coro do Teatro Nacional de Sāo Carlos) performs a free Christmas concert approximately one hour long.

-Maestro Titular Giampaolo Vessella, pianist Kodo Yamagishi, and the ensemble are in full formal attire.
+Maestro Titular Giampaolo Vessella, pianist Kodo Yamagishi, and the ensemble wear full formal attire.

 Admission is on a first-come, first-served basis.
 Limited to standing room only in the admittedly small foyer.

-At this time of publication, it’s unknown if this free Christmas concert may be offered in 2024.
+At this time of publication, it’s unknown if this free Christmas concert will be offered in 2024.

 Classical Christmas Concerts